pstroe/goldberg_nnm4nlp/README.md

 # goldberg_nnm4nlp
-Code examples from Yoav Goldberg's book "Neural Network Methods for Natural Language Processing" 2017
+Code examples from Yoav Goldberg's book "Neural Network Methods for Natural Language Processing" 2017.

+Everything comes in jupyter notebooks and should run in Python 3.6.

 # Note